clv1/plant-sensors-project/README.md

 # SETUP
-Run the command `bash shell_scripts/setup.sh` to setup the project locally.
-This will:
-- install the necessary requirements for the pipeline and dashboard.
-- configure the database schema.

 ## Requirements
 For each folder there will be a `requirements.txt` file.
 Once you are in the folder, you can run the following command: